-The following information must be submitted to the Curriculum Committee for review:
+The following information must be submitted to the Education & Curriculum Committee for review:

-i.
-A statement of the objectives of the course
+- i.
+A statement of the objectives of the course - ii.

-- ii.
 Week-by-week topics for each week are clearly defined.
 The relevance of the readings to the topic and course objectives should be evident.
 If the course appears to duplicate another course - iii.
-In the ICP training program (or other previous program of graduate studies), the student must include a statement as to why an independent study is being requested. - iv.
+In the ICP training program (or other previous program of graduate studies), the student must include a statement as to why an independent study is being requested.

+- iv.
 A statement regarding the selection of the faculty member for the Independent Study with reference to the topic; indicate the frequency of meetings or other monitoring of progress. - v.
-The role of the Student Progression Committee in this process is limited to determining if the student is eligible for such an Independent Study. - vi.
+The role of the Candidate Progression Committee in this process is limited to determining if the student is eligible for such an Independent Study. - vi.
 A student may not exceed 25 percent of the elective coursework in Independent Study during the entire process of matriculation. - vii.
 Upon completion of the independent study both student and faculty member must submit course evaluation forms. - 2.
 The student will begin, or continue an existing schedule of, training psychoanalysis (minimum 4 sessions per week) with a Training Analyst approved by ICP. - 3.
 In order to fully participate in the program, it is strongly recommended that the student begin a full personal psychoanalysis with an ICP approved Training Analyst before the start of the program.
+As the search for a Training Analyst may take some time, the candidate may begin the personal Training Analysis, but hours credited towards training will only begin once classes have begun.
 If there are extenuating circumstances that prevent a student from beginning the training analysis in September, the student is urged to begin as soon as possible and has until January to commence.
 The training psychoanalysis requirement is a minimum of 4 sessions per week for a period total of at least 300 hours.
 The 4 sessions must be on at least 3 different days.
 The 4th session may be on a fourth day or combined in some way with one or more of the other 3 sessions. - 4.
 Provided the training psychoanalysis is full time and ongoing, control cases under the supervision of an ICP-approved supervisor may be initiated at any time.